-This is the fourth of Brown’s Robert Langdon books, however, thankfully you do not have to be familiar with his other works to follow and enjoy the story.
-The same Robert Langdon from the Da Vinci Code, which I didn’t even watch in full, so if this is your first Dan Brown book, you’ll be fine.
+Inferno is the fourth of Brown’s Robert Langdon books; however, you do not have to be familiar with his other works to follow and enjoy the story.
+The same Robert Langdon from The Da Vinci Code, which I didn’t even watch in full, so if this is your first Dan Brown book, you’ll be fine.

-The novel follows symbol’s professor and Dante enthusiast, Robert Langdon try to uncover why he woke up in whos the same protagonist from the previous three books.
+The novel follows symbol’s professor and Dante enthusiast Robert Langdon, uncovering why he woke up as the same protagonist from the previous three books.
 He wakes up in a hospital bed in Florence with no recollection of how he even arrived in Italy in the first place.
-When an assasin shows up at the hospital and kills a doctor while looking for Langdon.
-He also attempts to uncover the origin and meaning of the mysterious device found in his possession and why assassins are following him.
+When an assassin shows up at the hospital and kills a doctor while looking for Langdon, he also attempts to uncover the origin and meaning of the mysterious device found in his possession and why assassins are following him.

 Named after Dante Alighieri’s Inferno, The Divine Comedy is a huge facet of the text.
-For those who may be unfamiliar with the work, it is a three piece epic poem detailing the poets escape from Hell (the final two parts being about purgatory and heaven).
-Brown draws heavily on this as Langdon is not only following clues based on Dante’s piece but also compares his adventure frequently to Dante’s escapades in hell.
+For those who may be unfamiliar with the work, it is a three-piece epic poem detailing the poet’s escape from Hell (the final two parts being about purgatory and heaven).
+Brown draws heavily on this as Langdon follows clues based on Dante’s piece and compares his adventure frequently to Dante’s escapades in hell.

-While the plot is fictional, the locations and points of artistic references are authentic giving a unique mixture of fact and fiction in the one story.
-I felt rather enlightened on Italian art afterwards to be honest.
-Browns descriptions were quiet vivid, and his knowledge of Italian art extensive, this is a writer who clearly takes his research seriously.
-Throughout the novel Langdon had to unravel passages of poetry, altered images, and learned that things and people are never what they seem.
+While the plot is fictional, the locations and points of artistic references are authentic, giving a unique mixture of fact and fiction in one story.
+I felt rather enlightened on Italian art afterward, to be honest.
+Brown’s descriptions were quite vivid, and his knowledge of Italian art was extensive; this writer takes his research seriously.
+Throughout the novel, Langdon had to unravel passages of poetry, alter images and learn that things and people are never what they seem.